baktistr/baktistr.github.io/content/about.md

 I relish challenges and continuously push myself towards achieving greater goals.
 Most of the knowledge I possess comes from self-teaching and exploration.
 I genuinely believe that writing is one of the most potent tools to reinforce the information in my mind.
 Moreover, it's my guiding principle to remain a **lifelong learner** and always seek profound knowledge.

 I also curate this blog to express heartfelt gratitude to everyone who has indirectly aided me with their writings, guides, blogs, etc., especially when I encounter challenges.
 I hope this chain of knowledge continues unbroken.
+I also want to make sure that I 'OWN' my blog, by writing contents using Static-Site-Generator SSG like Hugo like this, and hosted in Github.

 Additionally, I maintain another non-technical blog on WordPress (written in Bahasa Indonesia) that captures my daily reflections.
 You can find it [here](https://baktistr.wordpress.com/).